 I recommend fully understanding the details of any issue by clicking on the drop-down arrow next to the statement.
 By understanding, you’ll be able to pinpoint issues further which can help your decision making.

 Installing a top rated cache plugin and correctly setting it up can significantly improve your score, for example, W3 Total Cache.
 Cache plays a significant role in page speed performance.
 You can explore the best cache plugins at addplugin.com.

 Your theme can influence your score considerably.
 Some themes aren’t performance friendly because of their designs, structures, and scripts.
-If you have a clunky theme, you may want to consider replacing it.
-Here’s an example of a clunky theme that scores poorly (31/39).
+Conversely, if you have a clunky poorly-designed theme, you may want to consider replacing it.

 Lastly, plugins may cause conflicts with other plugins.
 This happened to me when I installed Autoptimize, which conflicted with my Thrive Themes plugin.
 Thus, I introduced a different set of page speed plugins to increase my score while maintaining Thrive Leads and my other plugins.
 Finding the right portfolio of page performance plugins can take some experimentation.